zeetim/shim-review/README.md

 ### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.
 Hint: The most common case here will be a firmware updater like fwupd.
 *******************************************************************************
-No
+We are only launching GRUB2.

 *******************************************************************************
 ### If your GRUB2 or systemd-boot launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
 Skip this, if you're not using GRUB2 or systemd-boot.
 *******************************************************************************
-No
+GRUB2 only loads Linux kernel.

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?
 Summarize in one or two sentences, how your secure bootchain works on higher level.
 *******************************************************************************
 shim verifies signature of grub, grub verifies signature of kernel.
 Grub also use a builtin GPG key that ensures that all grub configs and initrd cannot be modified.
-Kernel is compiled with CONFIG_LOCK_DOWN_KERNEL_FORCE_INTEGRITY, CONFIG_MODULE_SIG_FORCE, CONFIG_INTEGRITY_PLATFORM_KEYRING and CONFIG_INTEGRITY_MACHINE_KEYRING.
-Kernel modules are signed using ephemeral key.
+Kernel modules are signed and verified against ephemeral key.

 *******************************************************************************
 ### Does your shim load any loaders that support loading unsigned kernels (e.g. certain GRUB2 configurations)?